Character page for the Fox animated series Peter Pan & the Pirates.

 - Annoying Younger Sibling: Zigzagged.
 As the youngest child in the Lost Boys, he's not exactly the most capable of the Lost Boys in contributing to things, but he usually tries to act responsibly and not get in the way.
 As a result, while the Lost Boys clearly view him as their little brother, they don't usually find him annoying.

-- Green-Eyed Monster: Tinker Bell's jealousy of Wendy is commonly remarked upon, if not the cause of an episode's trouble.
+- Green-Eyed Monster: Her jealousy of Wendy is commonly remarked upon, if not the cause of an episode's trouble.

 An older Lost Boy visually distinguished by his parrot's head cap.